What is Named Entity Recognition (NER)?

 NER is part of information extraction (IE) or the process of automatically getting structured information from an unstructured document.
 With NER, the entity is the specific piece of information extracted.
 An example of NER is when the following unannotated text gets annotated:

-Bill Gates sold $35.8 billion worth of Microsoft stock and gave it to the Bill and Melinda Gates Foundation.
+Bill Gates sold US$35.8 billion worth of Microsoft stock and gave it to the Bill and Melinda Gates Foundation.

 NER creates the following annotated text from the sentence above:

-[Bill Gates]Person sold [$35.8 billion]Money worth of Microsoft Stock and gave it to the [Bill and Melinda Gates Foundation]Organization.
+[Bill Gates]Person sold [US$35.8 billion]Money worth of Microsoft Stock and gave it to the [Bill and Melinda Gates Foundation]Organization.